• Product

 • DigitalOcean

-The final part of the NIST cloud computing definition includes four cloud deployment models, representing four types of cloud environments.
-Users can choose the model with features and capabilities that are best suited for their needs.
+The NIST cloud computing definition includes four cloud deployment models representing four types of cloud environments.
+Users can choose the model with features and capabilities best suited to their needs.

-A private cloud is a single-tenant environment provisioned for use by a single organization.
+A private cloud is a single-tenant environment provisioned by a single organization.

-Security is one of the most significant benefits of a private cloud, which means that the company’s data cannot be accessed by anyone other than its authorized users.
+Security is one of the most significant benefits of a private cloud; the company’s data cannot be accessed by anyone other than its authorized users.
 That’s why the private cloud is a good choice for organizations whose data or assets are too valuable or sensitive to put on a public cloud and for firms aiming for HIPAA or PCI DSS compliance.

 • VMWare